jeelpatel1812/HumbleBee/README.md

 node index.js
 ```

-## 2. Sample data or Postman collection
+## 2. Sample data/ test cases or Postman collection for each API

 ```json
 APIs